ibi-is-okk/Social-Media-App-C-/README.md

 ## **Installation**
 To install and run the social network application, follow these steps:

-+C lone the repository to your local machine: git clone <repository-url>
++ Clone the repository to your local machine: git clone <repository-url>
 + Navigate to the project directory: cd social-network-application